Provably fair vs RNG 2026: the cryptographic check vs the server-side audit

 The crypto-casino fairness model has higher technical complexity than traditional RNG:

-Complexity: provably fair vs RNG
+Complexity: cryptographically transparent vs RNG

 • Server-side RNG complexity (operator side): generate random number, use for outcome, store, periodically audit.
 Simple, well-understood, decades of industry practice.